MoranF/BAYC-subgraph/README.md

 # BAYC-subgraph
-The Graph subgraph for BAYC
+The Graph subgraph for BAYC.